stormpath/stormpath-sdk-node/docs/app/views/application.md

       <td>`callback`</td>
       <td>function</td>
       <td>required</td>
       <td>The callback to execute upon server response.
 The 1st parameter is an [error](resourceError).
-The 2nd parameter is an `object` result that contains the successfully authenticated account available via the `account` field, for example, `result.account`.</td>
+The 2nd parameter is an [AuthenticationResult](authenticationResult) instance that contains the successfully authenticated account available via its `getAccount` method, for example, `result.getAccount(function(err, account){...});`.</td>
     </tr>
   </tbody>
 </table>

 #### Returns

 void; If the authentication fails, the callback's first parameter (`err`) will report the failure.
-If the authentication succeeds, the success result will will be provided to the `callback` as the callback's second parameter.
-The successfully authenticated account may be obtained via the result object's `account` field, for example `result.account`.
+If the authentication succeeds, the success [AuthenticationResult](authenticationResult) will will be provided to the `callback` as the callback's second parameter.
+The successfully authenticated account may be obtained via the result's `getAccount` method, for example, `result.getAccount(function(err, account){...});`.

 ---